 “We recorded one of our live shows at Lestat’s and mixed two video feeds along with audio,” says Big Toe singer/guitarist Dave Gilbert of the tape that landed them on NBC’s “Star Tomorrow” July 31.
 “We were accepted and went up to L.A. to audition for the judge, David Foster, and guest judge Travis Barker.
 They liked us so we recorded four more songs live - two covers and two originals - and that’s what they’re using for the competition as it moves online.”

-It's been his online work which has really helped boost his profile and career.
+His online work helped boost his profile and career.
 One night, while preparing to open side stage for Tom Petty and Beck, Petty's Manager approached Goffeney and informed him that a Youtube video of Mark performing "Mary Jane's Last Dance" had more views than Tom Petty's.
 Worried, Goffeney asked if he was in trouble.
 "We think its great" was the reply.

 On June 20, 2011, someone stole the armless guitarist’s Taylor 314 acoustic from his car trunk at his Santee home.
 Goffeney offered a $100 reward, no questions asked.